mariascrs/mariascrs.github.io/_posts/2022-10-24-twinsmooths.md

 * **Global-$k$**: we initially pick some $k$ with $1 < k \leq 2$, and restrict the CHM algorithm to only check $k$-balanced pairs $(r,s)$.
 The choice of $k$ is subtle: choosing $k$ too close to 1 may lead to missing too many twin smooths, but picking $k$ close to 2 may result in a small speedup that does not allow us to run large smoothness bounds.
 * **Constant-Range**: In the above method, checking if a pair is $k$-balanced consumes a significant part of the overall runtime.
 Therefore, we can use constant ranges to avoid these checks.
 Sorting the set $S$ of twins by size, we can instead fix a range $R$ and for each $r$ we check the pair $(r,s)$ for the $R$ successors $s$ of $r$ in $S$.

 The *constant-range* approach outperforms the *global-$k$* approach in terms of runtime, due to the elimination of all checks for $k$-balance of twins.
-Additionally, while very aggressive instantiations of *constant-range* miss more twin smooths, they find a largershare of the largest 100 twins compared to their *global-$k$* counterpart.
+Additionally, while very aggressive instantiations of *constant-range* miss more twin smooths, they find a bigger share of the largest 100 twins compared to their *global-$k$* counterpart.
 We therefore concluded that for larger smoothness bounds $B$, for which we cannot hope to complete the full CHM algorithm, *constant-range* is the most promising approach for obtaining larger twin smooths within feasible runtimes.